SimplyLusum/Stacks/README.md

 # Stacks
 ======
-A simple and intuative website template based on H5BP and Bootstrap.
+A simple and intuitive website template based on H5BP and Bootstrap.

-<i class="icon-ok"></i>»